Updated: March 29, 2023

 An N95 is a high-efficiency respirator that must fit tightly to work properly.
 Yale typically allocates these masks to researchers and healthcare workers who use them in compliance with the OSHA standard as they require higher levels of protection based on their responsibilities and exposure potential.
 Order requests are routed through EHS for approval to ensure appropriate respirators are purchased and the required training, fit-testing, and medical clearance is completed, if necessary.

-Effective January 14, 2022, approvals for N95 respirators for voluntary use by faculty and staff will be expanded until local infection rates improve and Yale moves to a lower alert level, with consideration for their workplace roles and responsibilities.
+Effective January 14, 2022, approvals for N95 respirators for voluntary use by faculty and staff has been expanded with consideration for their workplace roles and responsibilities.
 Those requesting the voluntary use of an N95 respirator must meet all requirements listed under Voluntary Use of N95 Respirators below.

 Requests for N95 respirators should be made through the COVID Stockroom in SciQuest (instructions).
 These masks require a departmental Chart of Account (COA) to be used.
-If you cannot access the COVID Stockroom in Sciquest, please work with your Lead Administrator or Business Operatations Manager.
+If you cannot access the COVID Stockroom in SciQuest, please work with your Lead Administrator or Business Operations Manager.

 Voluntary Use of N95 Respirators

 Please note: Not everyone requesting an N95 respirator for voluntary use will be approved by EHS.
 The person placing the order request will be notified of the request status through a message in Workday.

 Below are some examples of when an N95 respirator for voluntary use may be approved: